Saad-04/fullstack-yt/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## apis info
+in this project i used rapid youtube and in front end i used react.js this website is fully responsive and used complex login which is really scalable and everyone can read code easily and for state management i used context api for State management
 ## Available Scripts

 In the project directory, you can run: